altocodenl/cell/readme.md

    });
 ```

 We only need to check if the previous path also matches this prefix.
-If there's no previous path, or if the previous path has a length than prefix, or if its prefix doesn't match the prefix we have here, then this is the first path for this call.
+If there's no previous path, or if the previous path has a length smaller than that of the prefix, or if its prefix doesn't match the prefix we have here, then this is the first path for this call.

 ```js
    var firstPath = index === 0 || paths [index - 1].length < prefix.length || ! teishi.eq (paths [index - 1].slice (0, prefix.length), prefix);